Dream Demon: Plot

 Upon returning to the home, both women are plagued by shared visions and frightening hallucinations anchored to the basement.
 Terrified, Jenny returns to her hotel, insisting that the home is haunted, and books a return flight to California.
 Diana falls asleep in Jenny's hotel room.
 Meanwhile, Paul arrives at the hotel, having been following the women, and confronts Jenny with information he has uncovered about Oliver: He is in financial ruin and is marrying Diana for economic security.
 Realizing that Diana is again dreaming, Jenny attempts to wake her, but Diana slips into another nightmare in which she is tormented by deformed versions of Paul and Peck.

 Diana awakens in Jenny's hotel room, but is skeptical of whether she is experiencing a waking reality or another dream.
 The women become separated, and Diana experiences further disturbing visions of the young blonde girl, as well as Peck and Paul.
 Diana awakens again in her disheveled bedroom and is confronted by Oliver and Deborah, who drug her to fall back asleep.
 Later, Diana is hospitalized and affixed with a brainwave monitor.
 While astral projecting, Diana looks on as Deborah watches old footage of the young blonde girl in a hospital therapy session—the girl is in fact Jenny during her childhood, shortly before she was sent to live in the United States.
 In the astral plane, Diana returns to her home and saves Jenny, who has been trapped in a void.
 The two again become separated, and Jenny relives her repressed childhood trauma: Her widowed father, a violent and abusive artist, tied her to a sculpture in his basement art studio to use as a model.
 While sharpening a sculpting tool, he ignited a fire with a can of turpentine in which he was burned alive.
 An adult Jenny, bound to the sculpture, is saved by Diana.
 The women embrace before fleeing the home together.

 Later, Diana and Jenny visit Jenny's father's gravestone, which features a stone cast of her with angel wings.
-Back in the empty home, which Diana has now put up for sale, Peck and Paul emerge from a brick wall, alive and in one piece, and decide to go get something to eat; cautiously ignoring Peck regrowing his ear.
+Back in the empty home, which Diana has now put up for sale, an alive Peck and Paul suddenly return.